AntonioFlores1/Struct-Lesson-implementation/README.md

 ### 3. Stored Properties

-Properties are constants and variables encapsulated inside classes and structures.
+Properties are constants and variables encapsulated inside structures.

 > From Apple: